microsoftgraph/msgraph-sdk-javascript/docs/ImplicitMSALAuthenticationProvider.md

 Refer devDependencies in [package.json](../package.json) for the compatible msal version and update that version in below.

-**Important Note:** MSAL is supported only for frontend applications, for server-side authentication you have to implement your own AuthenticationProvider.
+**Important Note:** MSAL is supported only for frontend applications, for server-side authentication you have to can use [TokenCredentialAuthenticationProvider](./TokenCredentialAuthenticationProvider.md) or implement your own AuthenticationProvider.
 Learn how you can create a [Custom Authentication Provider](./docs/CustomAuthenticationProvider.md).

 ```html
 <script src="https://secure.aadcdn.microsoftonline-p.com/lib/<version>/js/msal.min.js"></script>